 The Jurassic Coast is a natural wonder and a UNESCO World Heritage Site.
-The cliffs and beaches are a snapshot of our geological history going back 185 million years - you can read the fossils, rocks and landforms as you would a book.
+The cliffs and beaches are a snapshot of our geological history of 185 million years - you can read the fossils, rocks and landforms as you would a book.

 For a geologist, the Jurassic Coast is a remarkable place, and it will be fantastic for you too.
-It would help if you had the right tour guide to bring it to life; the region's beauty is the easy bit.
+It would help if you had the right tour guide to bring the region's beauty.
 Imagine your favourite box set drama has three episodes, but you can only see the first.
 When you travel around the world to Africa, you can see the second episode and so on.
 But, on the south coast of England, you can see all three episodes in one go.
 The Triassic, Jurassic and Cretaceous periods are laid out entirely in a 95 mile stretch of stunning coastline.

 Mary Anning, our heroine, was born in 1799, right on the south coast at Lyme Regis.
-The last King of the American colonies was on the throne (King George III).
-Britain was at war with Napoleon's army, and publishers had not published Jane Austen books as yet.
+Britain was at war with Napoleon's army, and Jane Austen had not published "Pride and Prejudice".
+The last King of the American colonies was on the throne, King George III.

 In 1811, Mary dug up the fossilised skeleton of what people believed was a monster.
 It was a 5.2 metres long Ichthyosaurus fossil.
 The idea of extinction was inconceivable at the time, and Charles Darwin's 'On the Origins of Species.'
 Would not be published until 1859.

 Mary was able to find, clean, prepare and identify a long list of incredible finds, such as; a Plesiosaurus and Pterodactyl.
 Members of the Geological Society of London purchased Mary's specimens.
 Geological Society Members did not credit her with the discoveries and refused to admit her.